vasantverma/JiraAPIRestAssuredFrameWork/README.md

 ## Features

-* Implemented Basic Auth and Cookie based authentication to authenticate the API Requests.
+* Implemented Basic Auth and Cookie based authentication for authentication of the API Requests.

-* Implemented RequestSpecBuilder and ResponseSpecBuilder passing/asserting common values across all API Requests.
+* Implemented RequestSpecBuilder and ResponseSpecBuilder for passing/asserting common values across all API Requests.

-* Implemented Serialization for contructing API Request Payload using POJO classes.
+* Implemented Serialization for constructing API Request Payload using POJO classes.

 ## Getting Started